 It’s time on the creek that makes all the difference eventually.
 The more you fish the more everything will fit in place.
 It takes a little time to sort out what’s happening on a stream.
 Starting small refers to finding streams that are manageable.
 Small streams that are easy to wade and have more open space are good beginner streams to fish.
 Small streams are generally safer as well, especially if being on the creek is really new to you. ( Click to learn about finding streams)

 Spend some time too just observing the stream for a while and take notice of things.
-This practice becomes a vital part of trout fishing in the future.
+Let this practice becomes a vital part of your trout fishing in the future.
 Fly guys make decisions based on what they see happening on a creek.
 If bugs are rising, and so are the trout, they will try and fish a fly that matches the rise, for example.
 So learning to be observant is another task we get to add to the question: “how difficult is fly fishing to learn?”.

 Start With The Easy